Specialized Treatment for Mesothelioma Cancer at Beaumont Hospital, Royal Oak

-The multidisciplinary programs available at Beaumont are specifically aimed at lung, breast, colorectal, head and neck, GI/hepatobiliary, melanoma, brain and spinal cord, prostate, and urologic cancers.
+Multidisciplinary programs available at Beaumont are specifically aimed at lung, breast, colorectal, head and neck, GI/hepatobiliary, melanoma, brain and spinal cord, prostate and urologic cancers.

 Beaumont’s commitment to multidisciplinary excellence spans a wide range of expertise.
 Among the disciplines that all factor into the mix:

-The Radiation Oncology Department has been ranked for several years among the country’s best for its innovative treatment approach, technology and research.
+Beaumont’s radiation oncology department has been ranked among the country’s best for several years for its innovative treatment approach, technology and research.

 Beaumont has developed image-guided radiation therapy, hyperthermic therapy, adaptive radiation therapy and high-dose brachytherapy, all of which have helped patients with various cancers.